 - Portuguese – which left its mark on parts of India in the form of dishes such as the world-famous Vindaloo and Xacuti.

 The 4 regional cuisines of Indian food

 Just like in Chinese cuisine, one can roughly divide Indian cuisine into 4 typical subcategories or regions.
 In terms of food, India can actually be very roughly divided into four regions.
 Each region has several states in it and each state its own unique food.
 Here is a brief look at the kitchens in the North, and South.
 The East and West Indies come a little later.
 Of course, one must always remember that no such description can completely cover the huge selection of Indian food.
 The true acquisition of Indian food culture and the skills of making dishes can take years of patience and very enjoyable gastronomic experiments.
 But a small selection of Indian dishes we can make is probably not that small either.

 Food from North India

-North Indian curry dishes usually have thicker, moderately spicy and have creamy sauces blah. due to widespread use of yogurt.
+North Indian curry dishes usually have thicker, moderately spicy, and creamy sauces blah. due to the widespread use of yogurt.
 The use of dried fruits and nuts is quite common even in everyday food.
-Dairy products such as milk, cream, cottage cheese, ghee (clarified butter) and yoghurt play an important role in the preparation of both salty and sweet dishes.
+Dairy products such as milk, cream, cottage cheese, ghee (clarified butter) and yogurt play an important role in the preparation of both salty and sweet dishes.
 Thanks to such a rich selection of fruits and vegetables available at all times of the year, the region produces a dazzling selection of vegetarian dishes.